YvesCoding/vuescrolljs/docs/guide/README.md

 ## What else am I creating ?

-- `magic-scroll` has the similar functions with vuescroll, but it's a customize scrollbar based on `React`.
-Currently, I have finished the `native` part, and I'm writing some relevant tests.
+- [magic-scroll](https://github.com/YvesCoding/magic-scroll) has the similar functions with vuescroll, but it's a customize scrollbar based on `React`.